johnbillion/query-monitor/CONTRIBUTING.md

 1. Resolve relevant threads on [the plugin's support forums](https://wordpress.org/support/plugin/query-monitor/).
 1. Consume tea and cake as necessary.

-### Manual Deployments
+### Asset Updates

-Query Monitor gets automatically deployed to the WordPress.org Plugin Directory whenever a new release is published on GitHub.

-Deploying can be performed locally if required:

-	npm run deploy

-You'll need to have `svn` installed locally, but you don't need to know how to use it.

-Assets such as screenshots and banners are stored in the `assets-wp-repo` directory.
-These get deployed as part of the automated release process too, but can be deployed separately if necessary:
+Assets such as screenshots and banners are stored in the `.wordpress-org` directory.
+These get deployed as part of the automated release process too, but will be deployed separately if they're the only changes in the master branch since the last release.
+This allows for the "Tested up to" value to be bumped and assets to be updated in between releases.

-	npm run deploy:assets